cran/myTAI/README.md

 phylotranscriptomics pattern (significant deviation from a frat line = evolutionary signal)
 * `ReductiveHourglassTest()` : Function to perform the __Reductive Hourglass Test__ that statistically evaluates the existence of a phylotranscriptomic hourglass pattern (hourglass model)
 * `EarlyConservationTest()` : Function to perform the __Reductive Early Conservation Test__ that statistically evaluates the existence of a monotonically increasing phylotranscriptomic pattern (early conservation model)
+* `ReverseHourglassTest`: Function to perform the __Reverse Hourglass Test__ that statistically evaluates the existence of a reverse hourglass pattern (low-high-low)
 * `EnrichmentTest()` : Phylostratum or Divergence Stratum Enrichment of a given Gene Set based on Fisher's Test
 * `bootMatrix()` : Compute a Permutation Matrix for Test Statistics